 Depart from the Madagascar capital, Antananarivo, and travel along the hillside twisty roads towards the Eastern part of the island.
-The first scheduled stop will be at the Pereyras reserve for the first glimpse of Madagascar’s unique biodiversity and fantastic Chameleon Sanctuary.
-Continue along to Andasibe-Mantadia National Park, where you will start this discovery tour of the nocturnal animals and primates that inhabit this unique and distinctive National Park.
+The first scheduled stop will be in Marozevo at the Pereyras reserve for the first glimpse of Madagascar’s unique biodiversity and fantastic Chameleon Sanctuary.
+Continue along to Andasibe-Mantadia National Park, and start the discovery tour of the nocturnal animals and primates that inhabit this unique and distinctive National Park.

 The Lemur is a clade of strepsirrhine primates endemic to the island of Madagascar.
 The actually word "lemur" derives from the word lemures (ghosts or spirits) from Roman mythology, and was first used to describe the nocturnal habits and slow pace of certain creatures, which applied perfectly to the habitual primates of Madagascar.
 Shortly after humans arrived on the island of Madagascar some 2,000 years ago, there were some lemurs as large as a gorilla.
 Today, there are nearly 100 species of lemurs, and most of those species have been discovered or promoted to full species status since the 90's.

 Begin the day with a hike through the rainforest to discover the natural Malagasy flora and fauna, as well as the famous Indri lemurs.
-The Indri lemur which is one of the largest in size and has a lovey thick black and white coat.
-The indri is well known for its loud, distinctive songs, this helps you locate them within the forest.
-Other lemurs which can be seen in this area are the red-bellied lemur, brown lemur, lesser bamboo lemur.
-The park is also place for the nocturnal lemurs - brown mouse lemur, greater dwarf lemur, eastern woolly lemur, sportive lemur and if you are a lucky one, you might see the elusive nocturnal Aye Aye.
-Along the way, stop for some relaxation at a picturesque waterfall.
+The Indri lemur is one of the largest in size and has a lovey thick black and white coat.
+The Indri is well known for its loud, distinctive songs, which will help you to locate them within the thick forest vegetation.
+Other lemurs which can be seen in this area include the red-bellied lemur, brown lemur, and the lesser bamboo lemur.
+The park is also a place of habitat for some nocturnal lemur species including the brown mouse lemur, greater dwarf lemur, eastern woolly lemur, sportive lemur and if you lucky, the elusive nocturnal Aye Aye.
+During your rainforest exploration enjoy a stop for some relaxation at a picturesque waterfall.
 This day tour is filled with beautiful landscapes and a variety of habitual wildlife.

 Almost half of the world’s chameleon’s population, that being some 60 different species, are found only in Madagascar.
 They are known for their ability to change color as these reptiles can alter their appearance in response to changes in temperature, light, and mood.
 By rotating each eye independently, chameleons able to see all sides and directions without moving their heads, making meals out of flies instantaneously!

-Today you will visit the Ranomafana forest, This forest is know for 4 species of bamboo lemur found in Madagascar.
+Today you will visit the Ranomafana forest; this forest is known for species of bamboo lemurs found in Madagascar.
 The most common is the lesser bamboo lemur which can also be seen in Andasibe.
-The greater bamboo lemur is very rare and only known for 2 locations, you may find them by hearing the crack of big bamboo stems as they feed.
+The greater bamboo lemur is very rare and only known to be found in two locations.
+You may find them by hearing the crack of big bamboo stems as they feed.
 The star of Ranomafana is the golden bamboo lemur "Hapalemuraureus" which was only discovered in 1986 whilst researchers were trying to find the greater bamboo lemur.
-The Park was created soon after this dicovery.
+The park was created soon after this discovery.
 The largest lemur in the park is the elusive Milne-Edwards sifaka, often spotted high up in the forest canopy.
-You should also look out for red bellied lemur which live in couples with their offspring and red fronted brown lemurs which live in large groups.
-Ranomafana is a birding hotspot but finding birds in the dense forest can be very tricky - an early morning start is essential.
+You should also look out for red bellied lemurs which live in couples with their offspring and red fronted brown lemurs which live in large groups.
+Ranomafana is also a birding hotspot but finding birds in the dense forest can be very tricky.

 In real life, the island of Madagascar has no lions, giraffes, zebras, or hippos, unlike the animated movie!
 The fossil record shows that hippos once lived on the island, but scientists think they went extinct about 1,000 years ago.
 These hippos, known as pygmy hippos, were much smaller than their African relatives.
 The largest mammal-carnivore on the island of Madagascar is the Fossa, a close relative of the mongoose.
 Often compared in size to a small cougar, the Fossa feature semi-retractable claws and flexible ankles allowing it to climb and descend trees head-first.

 Start the day off bright and early as you head out on a hike through the forest for a day of exploration.
-Set out on foot, accompanied by a local tracker and an expert park ranger, to the deep regions of the National Park of Ranomafana to view the diverse variety of Lemurs living here.
+Set out on foot, accompanied by your expert guide, to the deep regions of the National Park of Ranomafana to view the diverse variety of Lemurs living here.
 The park’s star attraction is the golden bamboo lemur, often found grazing amongst the bamboo thickets.
 Marvel at the colorful bird-life and uniquely beautiful flora and fauna of this rich natural habitat.
-Return back to the hotel for lunch before heading out to explore the old town of Fianarantsoa, perched high on the scenic hillside.
-This unique location reflects the different stages of colonization which have taken place during the history of Madagascar.

 Spend the day exploring the almost lunar landscapes of the Isalo National Park.
 With an expert guide at your side, travel through the deep canyons of this stellar location.
-Visit the wonderful waterfalls and natural pools as they pass, providing an ideal opportunity for refreshing swim or some memorable photos.
-Your day comes to end as you enjoy viewing the natural beauty of the sun-setting below the horizon of this stunning national park.
+Visit the wonderful waterfalls and natural pools as they pass, providing an ideal opportunity for a refreshing swim or to take some memorable photos.
+As your day comes to an end enjoy watching the natural beauty of the sun-setting below the horizon of this stunning national park.

 The Tenrec is considered one of the first mammals to arrive on Madagascar.
 Although it looks very similar to hedgehogs, or otters, they are not closely related to any of them, their closest relatives are some other African, insectivorous mammals such as golden moles and elephant shrews.
 When scared, this little dynamo curls up in a ball and extend its spiky hairs to protect themselves from predators.